deeplearning4j/deeplearning4j/symbolicreasoning.md

 ---
-title: Symbolic Reasoning (Symbolic AI) & Deep Learning
+title: A Beginner's Guide to Symbolic Reasoning (Symbolic AI) & Deep Learning
 layout: default
 redirect_from: deepsymboliclearning
 ---

-# Symbolic Reasoning & Deep Learning
+# A Beginner's Guide to Symbolic Reasoning & Deep Learning

 Deep learning has its discontents, and many of them look to other branches of AI when they hope for the future.
 Symbolic reasoning is one of those branches.